adriensieg/AI-Agents-McDonalds/README.md

 ## Why should we care about AI Agents?
 Isn't this just another tech buzz?

 Actually, no - this feels like a real turning point.

 **AI mode is changing everything**. **Google isn't just a search engine anymore**; it's evolving into something totally different.
 Instead of **showing you a list of links**, it's now generating these AI-crafted "mini-websites" right on the results page, built instantly to answer your question.
-So guess what?
-Fewer people are clicking through to your actual site.
-They're getting what they need straight from an AI's version of your content.
+So guess what? **Fewer people are clicking through to your actual site**. **They're getting what they need straight from an AI's version of your content.**

 That's a big deal.
 It means we need to rethink how we create and structure our content.
-It's no longer just about keywords and SEO - it's about making your content understandable to large language models.
+It's no longer just about keywords and SEO - **it's about making your content understandable to large language models**.
 That's where MCPs come in (Model-Consumable Pages).
-These are built so AI agents can easily digest and use your data without loading your full site.
+These are built so **AI agents can easily digest and use your data without loading your full site**.

 Is this the future of the web?
 Honestly, I think it could be.
 Time will tell, but I'm feeling pretty hopeful.

-Take something like mcdonalds.com - people might not visit it directly anymore.
-Instead, the AI just pulls what it needs from the site and gives users the answers.
-No clicks, no pageviews - just machine-to-machine interaction.
+Take something like mcdonalds.com or ubereats.com - **people might not visit it directly anymore**.
+Instead, the AI **just pulls what it needs from the site and gives users the answers**. **No clicks, no pageviews - just machine-to-machine interaction.**

 ChatGPT is officially clocking more site visits than Wikipedia in the US - https://sherwood.news/tech/chatgpt-is-officially-clocking-more-site-visits-than-wikipedia-in-the-us/
 ![image](https://github.com/user-attachments/assets/ca71eed9-bd52-4394-aab5-b44a67d324cf)